RobinRMC/CrowdedMod.HostOnlyKick/README.md

 # CrowdedMod.HostOnlyKick
-This mod changes vote-kicking feature in Among Us to only allow lobby host to kick players. </br>
+This mod changes the vote-kicking feature in Among Us to only allow the lobby host to kick players.</br>
 It was originally created to prevent targetting in big player lobbies, as an extension to [CrowdedMod](https://github.com/CrowdedMods/CrowdedMod), but it can be used independently.
 ## Versions